using CalculusWithJulia, Plots

 above, to restrict the type of an argument and define a method for just this type.
 Types in Julia

 can be abstract or concrete.
-This distinction is important when construction composite types (which we are not doing here), but otherwise not so important.
+This distinction is important when constructing composite types (which we are not doing here), but otherwise not so important.
 In the following example, we use the abstract types Integer

 , Real